toadharvard/asm-interpreter/asm/README.md

-### An implementaion of Lambda mini-language
+### An implementaion of NASM mini-language

-This is a homework for functional programming course.

-License: LGPL for implementation code + WTFPL for test examles in nasm-language
+License: LGPL for implementation code + WTFPL for test examples in nasm-like language

-Author: Vadim Yakshigulov (toadharvard@gmail.com)
+Author: Vadim Yakshigulov (vadim.iakshigulov@gmail.com)

 Features done (append only):

+- parser
-- parser, ast
+- ast

 Features in progress (and TODOs):

-- TODO: improve parser and ast
+- TODO: improve parser